ChrisBrooksbank/Tutorials.CSharp/CovarianceandContravariance.md

 ```

 Gives this error :
 > Error CS0029  Cannot implicitly convert type 'ChrisBrooksbank.Shapes.ShapeStack\<ChrisBrooksbank.Shapes.Circle\>' to 'ChrisBrooksbank.Shapes.ShapeStack\<ChrisBrooksbank.Shapes.Shape\>'

-So how do we fix this ?
+So how do we fix this?

 A generic type which accepts a T ( as opposed to returning a T ) can never be CoVariant for T.
-We can create a generic interface wich only returns a T ( and is covariant on T )
+We can create a generic interface which only returns a T ( and is covariant on T )
 And another generic interface which only accepts a T ( and is contravariant on T )
 Now we modify the definition of ShapeStack to implement both interfaces.

 ShapeStack remains non covariant and non contravariant with respect to T.
-However we can work with its interfaces instead.
+However, we can work with its interfaces instead.

 Define the T in and T out interfaces :
 ```c#